ethereum/ethereum-org-website/src/content/glossary/index.md

 ### discovery {#discovery}

-The process by which an Ethereum node finds other nodes (computers running client software) to connect to.
+The process by which an Ethereum node finds other nodes to connect to.

 ### distributed hash table {#distributed-hash-table}